honeybee/honeybee-agavi-cmf-project/README.md

 find . -type f -exec sed -i '' s/honeybee-agavi-cmf-project/your-project/g {} +
 ```

-From here on the following README leads through setting up a dev environment based ony vagrant and puppet.
+From here on the following README leads through setting up a dev environment based on vagrant and puppet.

 ### Development setup